 The Calcasieu-Sabine River Basin contains approximately 312,500 acres of wetlands, consisting of 32,800 acres of fresh marsh, 112,000 acres of intermediate marsh, 158,200 acres of brackish marsh, and 9,500 acres of saline marsh.
-An estimated total of 116,791 acres of wetlands in the Calcasieu-Sabine River Basin have converted to open water since 1932 (USGS 2007).
+An estimated total of 116,791 acres of wetlands in the Calcasieu-Sabine River Basin have been converted to open water since 1932 (USGS 2007).
 The basin is projected to lose an additional 50,000 acres by 2050 without restoration (LDNR 1998).
 Subsidence and sea level rise are natural processes that contribute to wetland deterioration and loss.
-Under pristine conditions, natural marsh building and maintenance processes are effective in maintaining coastal marshes, despite subsidence and sea level rise; however, human alterations have disrupted the hydrologic processes which contributed to wetland building and maintenance, while subsidence and sea level rise may result in a water level rise of 1.4 feet to 2.7 feet over the next 50 years (Coastal Protection and Restoration Authority 2017).
+Under pristine conditions, natural marsh building and maintenance processes are effective in maintaining coastal marshes, despite subsidence and sea level rise.
+However, human alterations have disrupted the hydrologic processes which contributed to wetland building and maintenance.
+These issues, combined with subsidence and sea level rise, may result in a water level rise of 1.4 feet to 2.7 feet over the next 50 years (Coastal Protection and Restoration Authority 2017).

-Emergent estuarine marsh, composed primarily of vegetation that is rooted in seasonally or permanently flooded soils with most of the vegetative portion of the plant above water, is the primary form of wetland within the project vicinity.
-Minimal amounts of wetland exist within the project area and mainly occur as brackish fringe marsh along the lake-side shoreline of upland CDFs (Figures 4 and 6).
-Descriptively, the marshes within tidally-influenced portions of Calcasieu Lake are dominated by smooth cordgrass (Spartina alterniflora), due to frequent flooding and high salinity.
+An emergent estuarine marsh is composed primarily of vegetation that is rooted in seasonally or permanently flooded soils and retains most of its vegetative portion of the plant above water.
+These marshes are the primary form of wetland within the project vicinity.
+Minimal amounts of wetland exist in the Calcasieu River within the project area (Figure 7).
+Descriptively, the marshes within tidally influenced portions of the Calcasieu River and Calcasieu Lake are dominated by smooth cordgrass (Spartina alterniflora), due to frequent flooding and high salinity.
 Within the interior marshes, saltmeadow cordgrass (Spartina patens) and saltgrass (Distichlis spicata) are the dominant species.
 Additional plant species include hogcane (Spartina cynosuroides), Roseau cane (Phragmites australis), black rush (Juncus roemarianus), and leafy three-square (Scirpus robustus).
 The marshes provide nursery habitat for estuarine larval and juvenile fish, crab, and shrimp species.
 Additionally, numerous estuarine-dependent fish and shellfish, migratory waterfowl, wildlife, and several species of wading, diving, and shore birds are commonly found in the project setting.

 A report by the USACE Engineering Research and Development Center Water Station (Phase 2 Study) compiled historical survey data from 1972-1998 to determine erosion rates along the banks of the Calcasieu Ship Channel (USACE 2005).
-The study found that erosion occurred on the west bank (mainly fringe marsh erosion) between Miles 8.0 and 11.0 and Miles 18.0 and 23.0, and on the east bank (fringe marsh and active shoreline erosion) between Miles 11.0 and 19.0, encompassing a total of 8 miles of the ship channel.
-Near the proposed project vicinity, erosion occurred (along the east bank and CDF 23) at a rate of approximately 6 feet/year for a distance of 150 feet.
+The study found that little erosion occurred above mile 23 on the west bank and mile 24 on the east bank.